10 Fun Areas of Opportunity in Design and the Creative Arts

 Your imagination can really take flight in this industry.
 Creating never-before-seen characters, immersive stories, and inventive gameplay is all part of the creative process of bringing new titles to the video game market, which is massive.
-In Canada alone, almost 60 percent of people are gamers.**** And the country's electronic entertainment sector employs a lot of talented artists and designers.
-In fact, Canada ranks third in the world for the number of people employed by the video game industry.**** And the average salary for a designer in the field is more than $48,800.†
+According to the Canada Media Fund (CMF), almost 60 percent of people are gamers.
+And the country's electronic entertainment sector employs a lot of talented artists and designers.
+In fact, CMF says that Canada ranks third in the world for the number of people employed by the video game industry.
+And according to PayScale, the median salary for a designer in the field is more than $51,610.

 Motion graphics are everywhere.
 They're used to bring stories to life and to enhance the overall impact of video games, films, and other forms of multimedia entertainment or communication.
-Canada's digital media industry alone is worth about $22 billion.**** And that means skilled animators and multimedia and special effects designers are needed by many companies.
-Average salaries tend to be around $40,000.†
+According to CMF, Canada's digital media industry alone is worth about $22 billion.
+And that means skilled animators and multimedia and special effects designers are needed by many companies.
+Median salaries tend to be around $51,323.

 With successful film industries in Vancouver, Toronto, and other Canadian regions, talented actors and writers can find some pretty compelling opportunities.
 And many towns and cities have thriving theatre and music scenes.
 That means a go-getting performance artist can make a career out of his or her passion.
-Plus, check this out: The average annual pay for an actor in Canada is $48,000.†
+Plus, check this out: The median annual pay for an actor in Canada is $48,000.

 10. Fashion Design